 Accountability in School Counseling Program

-n a society where education is ever-changing, it is important for a school counselor to prove that they are helping improve each and every student’s chance to succeed in school.
-For this reason, a school counselor must be accountable for their program, which means they must show how the programs are effective.
+In a society where education is ever-changing, it is important for a school counselor to prove that they are helping improve each and every student’s chance to succeed in school.
+For this reason, a school counselor must be accountable for their program, which means they must be able to show how the programs are effective.
 According to the American School Counselor Association (ASCA), accountability is one of the most essential aspects of a school counseling program.
-Accountability, along with foundation, delivery, and management help create the ASCA National Model (ASCA, 2012).
+Accountability, along with foundation, delivery, and management, help create the ASCA National Model (ASCA, 2012).
 According to Stone & Dahir (2003), “accountability requires systematically collecting, analyzing, and using critical data elements to understand the current achievement story for students, and to begin to strategize, impact, and document how the school counseling program contributes toward supporting student success” (p.
 214).
 School counselors should embrace accountability and look for more ways to incorporate evidence-based practices within their comprehensive school counseling program.

-ccountability within an educational system is making a positive impact in areas such as test scores, attendance, retention, dropout rates, grades, and success in more difficult academic curriculums (Stone & Dahir, 2011).
+Accountability within an educational system typically refers to whether or not a person or program is making a positive impact in areas such as test scores, attendance, retention, dropout rates, grades, and success in more difficult academic curriculums (Stone & Dahir, 2011).
 School counselors need to hold themselves accountable to these same standards that other educators do.
-This means that school counselors need to collect data to show that is making a positive impact on the students in the school.
+This means that school counselors need to collect data to show that their school counseling program is making a positive impact on the students in the school.
 Most importantly, becoming accountable in one’s school means becoming a powerful leader in the school and makes it easier for a school counselor to meet the needs of the students (Stone & Dahir, 2003).
-Gysbers (2004) summed up the new focus of school counselors by , “not only are school counselors being asked to tell what they do, they also are being asked to demonstrate how what they do makes a difference in the lives of students” (p.
+Gysbers (2004) summed up the new focus of school counselors by noting, “not only are school counselors being asked to tell what they do, they also are being asked to demonstrate how what they do makes a difference in the lives of students” (p.
 1).

-Accountability, as defined by the ASCA National Model, includes data analysis, program results, and evaluation and improvement (ASCA, 2012). .
-This could mean creating a new program using different program evaluation techniques to show effectiveness, or using past research programs that have already shown to be effective.
+Accountability, as defined by the ASCA National Model, includes data analysis, program results, and evaluation and improvement (ASCA, 2012).
+School counselors need to be able to show that each program within his or her curriculum is proven to be effective.
+This could mean, when creating a new program, using different program evaluation techniques to show the program’s effectiveness, or using past research on programs that have already shown to be effective.
 According to Dimmitt, Carey, and Hatch (2007), “school counselors are much more likely to be able to document impact when they are using interventions and practices that have already been found to be effective” (p.
 50).
-This also helps school counselors decide which programs to use because the school counselor is relying on research evidence.
+This also helps school counselors decide which programs to use, because the school counselor is relying on research evidence.
 Using evidence helps school counselors define the problems and needs of the school.
 After defining the problem, the school counselors can create goals with a focus on evidence-based activities to prove the goals are being met (Dimmitt, Carey, & Hatch, 2007).